invisirisk/pse-action/README.md

 ```

-## Restrictions
-- Only works with Alpine container builds.
-- Build container must allow root access to run iptables.
-- Build container should be provided net_admin capability.

 ## Policy Interface
 PSE uses rego for policies.
 The PSE will fetch policy as a tarball from POLICY_URL.
 Policy auth can be set using POLICY_AUTH_TOKEN token.